Papa Malick Ba

 Papa Malick Ba (born 11 November 1980) is a Senegalese former professional footballer who played as a defensive midfielder.
 He is contracted with CS Sfaxien as director of football.
 Between 2006 and 2008 he made 11 appearances for the Senegal national team.

 Career

 Early years

 Ba was born in Pikine, Senegal.
 He played his children's football with local club AS Pikine and between 1995 and 1997 his youth football with Juventus Dakar.
-As he was offered the chance to play professionally, he took it and joined Tunisian club Club Sportif Sfaxien in 1997.
+When he was offered the chance to play professionally, he took it and joined the Tunisian club Club Sportif Sfaxien in 1997.
 He did not play any games until he was 19 and in his third season at the club.
 He started coming off the bench, impressing the fans after doing so.
 By his fourth season at the club, he was a first-team regular and was the team's main holding midfield player.
 He then collected some valuable titles with the Tunisians, twice the Arab Club Champions Cup in 2000 and 2004, the Tunisian League Cup in 2003, the Tunisian Cup in 2004 and the Tunisian championship in 2005.